geudde/attic-chest/pages/03.season-2/01.meeting-13/07.anacreon-16/docs.md

 taxonomy:
     category:
         - docs
-visible: true
+visible: false
 ---

 <div class="author">Mr Bond</div>

-A Shepherd from the Neighbourhood of Tess offers the fair Keeperess of the Tea Chest a decayed Leaf fallen from the Wreath of Anacreon; if this is accepted, <span data-tippy="Text missing" class="red">[ . . . ]</span> should pick up a few more, he will communicate them.
+A Shepherd from the neighbourhood of Tess offers the fair keeperess of the Tea Chest a decayed leaf fallen from the wreath of Anacreon; if this is accepted, <span data-tippy="Text missing" class="red">[ . . . ]</span> should pick up a few more, he will communicate them.

 November 2nd 1809